Board of Directors

 Michelle Amante-Harstine

-Founder & CEO
+Founder & Chairman

 Michelle Amante-Harstine is the founder and CEO of Congressional Energy Engagement Foundation (CEE Foundation), the nonprofit of Congressional Energy Engagement LLC (CEE) that empowers and expands energy education, bipartisan policy engagement, and clean energy leadership.
 As a 501(c)(3), the CEE Foundation enhances CEE's ability to facilitate energy dialogues on Capitol Hill while fostering energy literacy and government collaboration at both national and global levels in nuclear and clean energy.